-Additional information about the Fund is available in the fund facts, annual information form, management reports of Fund performance and financial statements.
+Additional information about the Fund is available in the funds' Fund Facts document, management reports of fund performance and financial statements.
 These documents are incorporated by reference in this simplified prospectus, which means that they legally form part of this document just as if they were printed as part of this document.